zooldk/docker-spring-boot/presentation/docker.md

 ---

 # Gotchas
-* mac - using boot2docker ip not localhost
+* Mac - using boot2docker ip not localhost
 * Remember - tune your instance AND your host system!
 Even docker is nice it does not tune the OS for you!
-* spring boot - also tune the tommcat for threads etc.
+* Spring boot - also tune the tommcat for threads etc.

 ---